Sole Survivor (1970 film): Plot

 The investigation team has no choice but to accept Hamner's explanation, though Devlin is convinced that Hamner is lying.
-Devlin also feels guilty about a military aircraft he crashed in California, when school children were killed due to his poor judgement.
+Devlin also feels guilty about a military aircraft he crashed in California, when school children were killed after he ejected.
 Devlin confronts an inebriated Hamner, who admits his actions, although he points out that pilot Mac (Patrick Wayne) had turned down navigator Hamner's heading to a Nazi occupied landing point, and then believed the others had probably (and "should have") bailed out rather than flying on in the damaged aircraft.
-The ghosts of the crew make an appearance to Hamner in his tent, and he flees into the desert in a jeep.
+The ghosts of the crew surround Hamner in his tent and begin to harass him by appearing, and he flees into the desert in a jeep.
 The investigators follow him to an abandoned life raft which shows the crew, acting in darkness, was convinced they were bailing out over open water - confirming Hamner's confession to Devlin.
+Hamner is a broken man, confronted with the evidence of his cowardice.

 The team calculates the distance between the wreck and the life raft and estimate how long the crew survived on foot.
-They find the missing bodies and each ghostly crewman vanishes as their bodies are recovered.
-The spirit of Tony, who died under the tail of the aircraft, remains behind.
-A diary found near Mac's body mentions Tony's return to the aircraft and the investigative team decides to make one final detailed search at the crash site.
+One by one, they find the missing bodies and each ghostly crewman vanishes as their bodies are recovered.
+Only the spirit of Tony, who died under the collapsed tail of the aircraft, remains behind, the "Sole Survivor".
+A diary found near Mac's body mentions Tony's attempt to return to the aircraft to search for water.
+Devlin is determined to find Tony and wants the investigative team to make one final detailed search at the crash site.
+The movie ends with one lone ghost trapped at the crash site, and one determined investigator on a quest to find him.